ericflo/mediasummon/README.md

 service.
 Defaults to `6`, and unless you're running a large instance hosting many users, this should be fine.

+The following are especially optional, because they can be provided via the admin.
+However if you'd like to provide them using env vars, here they are:

 **GOOGLE_CLIENT_ID** and **GOOGLE_CLIENT_SECRET**: Client credentials to a Google Photos API client application.